Paultree/fake-windows-98/README.md

     -   Apps should be able to contain text, an image or a form - [ x ]

 - JS - [ ]
-    -   Put your js code into separate files - [ ]
+    -   Put your js code into separate files - [ x ]
     -   Your icons and menu should add event listener for the click event, don't use the html onclick attribute - [ x ]
     -   Give your functions and variables good names - [ x ]
     -   Use the arrow syntax to declare functions - [ x ]